CRF Castle Rock Guy Noir +B +S|

 Sire: Rosasharn's TL Sitka Spruce +*S

-Harvey is such an exciting addition to the herd.
-Since I just had his sire, Sitka, here on lease, I decided from the outset to breed him to a doe I would want my next herdsire out of.
-Moon was a natural pick for many reasons, and I am so happy with the results.
-Harvey isn't nearly as steep in the rump as he looks in this picture- he levels out very nicely on the move.
-He has very flat bone, nice spring of rib, and I have to say, it would be very tempting to keep him just on the basis of his personality.
+Harvey has turned out to be one of my very favorite bucks, and I am so glad to have retained him.
+His dam, Moon, was a wonderful little doe with a very well attached mammary system that was quite capacious- she made Top 10 for one day milk test as a second freshener, and at the time was a good three inches shorter than any other doe in the Top 10.
+Harvey isn't nearly as steep in the rump as he looks in this picture- he levels out very nicely on the move, and has very flat bone, nice spring of rib, and throws some gorgeous daughters.
+I have to say, it would be very tempting to keep him just on the basis of his personality, since he is incredibly sweet and very mellow.
 His dam was one leg short of being our second triple-finished champion and had nine best udder awards when we unexpectedly lost her just a few days before she was due to kid in 2010.
 I am really thankful to have kept this buck out of her to carry on in our herd.
 His kids, both in my herd and in the herds of others, have consistently shown very nice general appearance, being long bodied with flat bone.
 His daughters have had nice MSLs, teat placement, rear udder height, texture and attachment.

 Harvey's daughters started to hit the show ring in 2012, and I am very pleased with how they have done!
 Highlights include finishing CH Castle Rock Snownamie 4*D VEEE 90, and CH-ARMCH Castle Rock Sweet Heart; his first freshening yearling daughter Castle Rock Helen of Troy went Best Doe in Show at the Red Bluff summer show and finished her permanent championship in the summer of 2013.